mosip/documentation/docs/anonymous-profiling-support.md

 Example 2: Quality of biometrics captured for a particular registration center or region can be monitored.
 And if it is found to be unacceptable, they can proceed to replace the biometric devices in that centre.

 Example 3: They can compare the total number of enrollments against the total number of UIN’s issued.
-If there is a big gap, then they can address this by increasing the capacity of the registration processor module to handle and process more packets.
+If there is a big gap, they can then address this by increasing the capacity of the registration processor module to handle and process more packets.

-### Why new DB tables?

-Data in existing tables (except pre-registration) are encrypted and cannot be used to create reports and dashboards.

-### In which modules is the profile data being captured?

-* Pre-reg
-* Reg-proc

 ### How to configure the stage where data is captured.
 Add example <TODO>

 * ID-Repo
 * Auth

- ## Objectives
+## Design

-* Allow for reporting and analytics on a limited set of attributes on various flows of ID in MOSIP.
-* The limited set should not violate the privacy of the person or be pointing to specific individuals.
-* The flows would cover pre-registration, registration, id issue/rejection, updates, authentication, credential issue, credential verification.
 * In order to achieve this, we have published a fixed anonymized profile of the users and ensured the same is accessible to a search engine such as elastic search so that it can be used for analytics.

-This anonymous profile can be either stored or published in an analytics stream one time or both.
-Storage brings certain capabilities and limitations and also creates some change in the system.
-Publishing is fairly easy to plugin but brings with it some limitations in usage.
+The limited dataset should not violate the privacy of the person or point to specific individuals.
+* This dataset is called **anonymous profile** and is captured at various stages in the ID lifecycle like pre-registration, registration, id issuance/rejection and  authentication.
+* As a part of this implementation, a new **anonymous_profile** table is created in each of these modules and is populated as per the JSON structure given below for each profile.

+_Note_: New DB tables are added for anonymous profile because data in existing tables (except pre-registration module) are encrypted and cannot be used to create reports and dashboards.

+### In which modules is the profile data being captured?

+* Pre-registration
+* Reg-processor
+* ID Repository
+* Authentication

 ## Design

-### Anonymous Identity Issuance Profile event
+### Anonymous Identity issuance profile

-* This profile will be used during the identity issuance.
+* This profile data will be captured during the identity issuance process when an entry is made in the ID repository.
-* The profile will be available from 1.1.5.5 and above.
+.
-* The profile data is captured in a `anonymous_profile` table under the `idrepo schema`.
+* The profile data is captured in a `anonymous_profile` table under the `mosip_idrepo` schema.

-**DTO name**: io.mosip.analytics.event.anonymous.IdentityIssuanceProfile

-The event is published when an entry is made in the ID repo.
+**The profile will be available from 1.1.5.5 and above.**

+ JSON structure of the identity issuance profile is given below:

 ```jsonc
 {